winitzki/scall/tutorial/programming_dhall.md

 However, it is important that Dhall's _typechecking_ is eager.
 A type error in defining a variable `x` (for example, `let x : Natural = "abc"`) will prevent the entire program from evaluating, even if that `x` is never used.

-### Syntactic differences
+### Differences from Haskell and Scala

-Although Dhall broadly resembles Haskell, there are some minor syntactic differences between Dhall and most other FP languages.
+Although Dhall broadly resembles a subset of Haskell, there are some differences.

 #### Identifiers